 Take a deeper dive into the more advanced functionalities of Portfolio Manager such as managing changes in property uses over time, using spreadsheet templates to quickly upload data, setting goals, and creating custom reports.

-In addition to the above trainings, the following ENERGY STAR Low Carbon IT webinars are offered by EPA.
+In addition to the above trainings, the following ENERGY STAR Low Carbon IT webinars are offered monthly.

 Through this easy to understand presentation on data center energy efficiency opportunities, gain an understanding of the drivers of data center energy costs; common energy savings opportunities; how to spot these opportunities and initiate changes; and available resources for further assistance.